-The data structure is nothing but an entity where the data is perfectly aligned and it can be manipulated as per the requirement.
+The data structure is nothing but an entity where the data is perfectly aligned and can be manipulated as per the requirement.
 When we deal with data structure it is not just about one table of data but it is about different data sets and how well they are aligned with each other.
 Overall, it helps the data to be organized.

 A linked list is nothing but a sequence of nodes.
 With this sequence, each node is connected to the following node.
 It forms a chain of data storage.

 To reference all the elements in the one-dimension array, we have to use an indexed loop.
 With the help of this, it executes from “0” to array size minus one.
-By following this process the loop counter will be able to refer all the elements.
+By following this process the loop counter will be able to refer to all the elements.

 The data structure is a vital aspect while handling data.
 The following are specific areas where the data structure is applied:

 The above are few areas where the data structure is applied and not limited to.